Last updated on June 7th, 2023 at 11:01 am

 So keep it tight.
 Make sure everyone is prepared ahead of time, cover just the things you need to cover, and keep the pace moving.

 A little bit of coordination can make a big difference in practice production.
 And making sure every team member is fully trained on their job and management systems will make an even bigger difference!
-I highly recommend signing up for DDS Success to get your whole team on the same page and improve productivity.
-Learn more here.
+I highly recommend scheduling a free consultation here to see if we can help you improve organization in your office.

 I hope you enjoyed this tip!
 If you have any questions, feel free to email me at firstname.lastname@example.org